Women threshing rice in Sunu, Nigeria

 Other activities

 Islamist terrorism, gang crime and conflicts over resources are leading to displacement, lack of security and poverty in Nigeria.
 In addition to its involvement in the core areas mentioned above, the BMZ therefore assists Nigeria in peacebuilding and conflict prevention.
-Activities relate to conflict transformation, job creation, better prospects for the people, and the reconstruction and development of social infrastructure.
-The focus is on internally displaced people in the north-eastern part of the country and on communities there that are hosting large numbers of displaced persons.
+Activities include support for internally displaced people, the development or reconstruction of social infrastructure, and assistance for communities in north-eastern Nigeria that are hosting large numbers of displaced persons.
+In central Nigeria, development cooperation is supporting efforts to defuse the ethnically and religiously charged conflict over resources between sedentary farmers and nomadic pastoralists.

 Workers at a small rice mill in Jega, Nigeria